kalamuna/kalastatic/docs/4-Prototyping.md

 This list of authors is loaded into a global metadata variable named "authors".
 ```

-### Transformers
+### Template Engines

-Naming a file by a [JSTransformer](https://github.com/jstransformers/jstransformer) name will have it process with the engine.
+There are many different template engines out there, and Kalastatic has the ability to use them all through the use of [JSTransformers](https://github.com/jstransformers/jstransformer).
+Naming a file by the template engine's extension will have it process with the given engine.
 The following is an example of using [Twig](http://twig.sensiolabs.org):

 *example.html.twig*
 ``` twig